 EDI & EANCOM

-EANCOM® is a globally valid message standard that facilitates the international and cross-industry electronic exchange of business data internationally.
-It is the most widely used global standard for electronic data interchange (EDI).
-Particularly noteworthy about EANCOM® is the consideration of the global GS1-Standards for identification like GLN, GTIN and SSCC/NVE.
+EANCOM® is a globally valid message standard that enables the electronic exchange of business data internationally and across industries.
+It is the most widely used standard worldwide for electronic data interchange (EDI).
+Particularly noteworthy about EANCOM® is the consideration of global GS1 standards for identification, such as GLN, GTIN, and SSCC/NVE.

-- Definition: Standards for electronic data exchange between companies.
+- Definition: Standards for electronic data interchange between companies.

-- Special features: EANCOM has been specially developed for the consumer goods industry and contains message types such as shipping notification, Inventory notification and sales report.
+- Particularities: EANCOM was specifically developed for the consumer goods industry and includes message types such as delivery notes, inventory reports, and sales reports.

 - More information: EANCOM on Wikipedia